Delaware, Lackawanna and Western Railroad: NJ Transit

 NJ Transit Rail Operations took over passenger operations in 1983.
-The State of New Jersey had previously subsidized the routes operated by the Erie Lackawanna, and later Conrail.
+The State of New Jersey had subsidized the routes operated by the Erie Lackawanna, and later Conrail.
 NJ Transit operates over former DL&W trackage on much of the former Morris & Essex Railroad to Gladstone and Hackettstown.
 In 2002, the transit agency consolidated the Montclair Branch and Boonton Line to create the Montclair-Boonton Line.
-NJ Transit also operates on the original eastern portion of the Boonton Line known as the Main Line.
+NJ Transit also operates on the remaining portion (south of Paterson) of the original Boonton Line known as the Main Line.
 NJ Transit's hub is at Hoboken Terminal.

 Trains on the Morristown Line run directly into New York's Pennsylvania Station via the Kearny Connection, opened in 1996.
 This facilitates part of NJ Transit's popular Midtown Direct service.
-Formerly, the line ran to a terminal in Hoboken and a transfer was required to pass under the Hudson river into Manhattan.
+Formerly, the line ran solely to the DL&W's historic terminal in Hoboken and a transfer to underground rapid transit was required to pass under the Hudson river into Manhattan, or a ferry.
 This is the only section of former Lackawanna trackage that has more through tracks now than ever before.